rygilles/laravel-api-boilerplate/readme.md

 ### Database ###

-This application use InnoDB tables for foreign keys constraint support and utf8mb4_unicode_ci encoding for modern chars support (including emoji)
+This application use InnoDB tables for foreign keys constraint support and utf8mb4_unicode_ci encoding for modern chars support (including emoji).

-It also use UUID (128 bits)
+It also use UUID (128 bits).

 #### Samples Data ####

 An Artisan command (See below) can supply your database with samples data for users, projects, etc, for testing and documentation generation purpose.

-**Check `database/seeds/Samples` folder for more information**
+Check `database/seeds/Samples` folder for more information.

 | User ID                              | User Group ID | Name         | Email                   | Password    |
 |--------------------------------------|---------------|--------------|-------------------------|-------------|